russmckendrick/records/content/albums/confessions-of-a-romance-novelist-9221307/index.md

 ---
 title: "The Anchoress - Confessions Of A Romance Novelist"
-album_artist: "The Anchoress"
+artist: "The Anchoress"
-album_title: "Confessions Of A Romance Novelist"
+album_name: "Confessions Of A Romance Novelist"
 date: 2016-10-20
 release_id: "9221307"
 slug: "confessions-of-a-romance-novelist-9221307"
+hideSummary: true
 cover:
     image: "confessions-of-a-romance-novelist-9221307.jpg"
+    alt: "Confessions Of A Romance Novelist by The Anchoress"
+    caption: "Confessions Of A Romance Novelist by The Anchoress"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock", "Art Rock"]
 ---

 ## Tracklisting